Harvendois/CrowdCount/README.md

 ## Information:
 + I am using a laptop with RTX3050, and it took my laptop about 40 hours to train 360~epochs.
 + The MAE after validation gave me about 69 MAE, better than 75 MAE given by AnalyticsVidhya.
-+ After about 280~epochs, the loss barely decreases.
-Sharp reduction of loss was seen after 30~50 epochs.
++ After about 280ish epochs, the loss barely decreases.
+Sharp reduction of loss was seen after 30-50 epochs.
 + I think the loss was within 30 people (even with the outliers) when it reached 150 epochs.
 That could be good enough.
 + After 360 epochs, the loss is within 1 digit, but sometimes outliers could reach about 15 people.